 INGUIDE is a comprehensive, evidence-based and up-to-date training program for anyone involved in the guideline development process.
 It is the product of a partnership between leaders in the field of guideline development – Guidelines International Network (GIN) , a global network of guideline producing organisations and guideline participants, and world-renowned experts in guideline research, development and implementation at McMaster University’s Department of Health Research Methods, Evidence, and Impact.

 There are four progressive levels of training, from beginner to instructor.
 The Level 1 course was first launched in 2020 and was adapted to be fully online.
+Level 2 was launched in September 2021 and consists of self-led modules, followed by 3 separate webinars.

 Registration fees for all levels are discounted for GIN members.
 To find out more and to enrol, visit the INGUIDE website.